awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

 ------

-   *Targeting all instances in the current AWS account and Region*
+   *Targeting all instances in the current Amazon Web Services account and AWS Region*

 ------
 #### [ Linux & macOS ]